-7. Failure to follow these rules may lead to a breach of the Council's Code of Conduct ard disciplinary action being taken against you which could include being reported to Standards Committee for Members.
-000270 / 00 05616 / Version : 0.5 Page 1
+7. Failure to follow these rules may lead to a breach of the Council's Code of Conduct and to disciplinary action being taken against you which could include being reported to the Standards Committee for Members.

 MEMBERS' PLANNING CODE OF GOOD PRACTICE